ilvhrbdy/murmur/README.md

   Gonna vomit too..
 ```

-Comments begin with `//` at the start of the line:
+Comments begin with `#` at the start of the line:
 ```
-// nah, this is trash, I don't want to write this
-- What are you doing?
-> NON OF YOUR BUSINESS!
+- Wanna talk?

-- Oh shit, I am sorry..
+# > I am gay.

+- Ok, it is fine, we can talk later.
 ```

 Here you can get a sense of the logic of state transitioning: